kiranharidas187/documents/src/docsify/enrolling-for-a-session.md

   ![search for upcoming sessions](media/search-sessions.jpg)

 2. To cancel your enrollment, tap **Cancel**.
 You can also go to **My Sessions** on your Homepage  , tap the session, and tap **Cancel**.

+    > [!NOTE] You cannot cancel the session 10 minutes before the scheduled time.

     ![my sessions](media/mysessions.PNG)